Alignment

 The F-Test (above) also changes the J-Test.
 The J-Test should only be performed after the F-Test (or Auto Alignment) is complete.

-The system should be configured for the F-test above.
+The system should be configured for the F-test above (in particular, check that fwscind is in pupil).
 Next,

 • Put the test pattern on the dmncpc` with the “Set Test” button next to “NCPC” on the Pupil Alignment GUI.